cowdex/cowdex.github.io/_posts/2022-10-12-my-learning-methodology-for-owasp-top-10.md

 scripts stored on servers during the recon process or during a pentest you have access to source code
 If so, you are in luck!
 Reviewing code is one of the best ways to find vulnerabilities in applications. [**Souce Code Wiki**](https://securecode.wiki/) is a culmination of Secure Coding Practices for a wide range of languages.
 I read some PHP code there from time to time.
-The last thing that I'm planning to start and I know that it's highly recommended is to start solving [**Pentesterlab**](https://pentesterlab.com/) as it contains some realistic scenarios and new CVES...
+The last thing that I'm planning to start and I know that it's highly recommended is to start solving [**Pentesterlab**](https://pentesterlab.com/) as it contains some realistic scenarios and new CVEs...

 Well, that was my simple methodology to learn web application vulnerabilities don't forget to share with your friends, happy hacking!